curability4apish/mspasswordgenerator/README.md

 * Salting

-Recommend users to their unique `salt` in `pwGen.js` to add an extra protection and prevent pre-calculated attack in case your `Main Key` is very weak.
+Recommend users set their unique `salt` in `pwGen.js` to add an extra protection and prevent pre-calculated attack in case your `Main Key` is very weak.
 But that doesn't mean you can allow `Main Key` to be weak, because `salt` is stored in plaintext.

 ```
 PwGen.updateDigest = function() {